"Three Chasers try and score with the Quaffle; the Keeper guards the goalposts; the Beaters keep the Bludgers away from their team...."

 Writing by J.K.
 Rowling on Pottermore:

-Pottermore collection: Quidditch
+Pottermore features: Quidditch

 Harry Potter Wiki: Beater